rtmigo/prefnotifiers_flutter/README.md

     // now myParameter.value changed to 5.
     // The widget will rebuild momentarily (i.e. on the next frame)
     //
-    // Shared prefs is still 3, but asynchronous writing already started }
+    // Shared prefs is still holds value 3.
+But asynchronous writing already started
+    // It will be updated in a few milliseconds
+}
 ```